ENG517/Github-Docs-G4/content/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop.md

 {% data reusables.commits.about-commits %} You can also add a co-author on any commits you collaborate on.

-{% data reusables.desktop.update-email-address %} For more information, see "[AUTOTITLE](/desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop)."
+Update your email address in Github desktop to prevent your commits being associated with the wrong account.
+For more information, see "[AUTOTITLE](/desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop)."

 {% ifversion repo-rules %}